 The movement has been gathering pace ever since, and has really taken off in the UK after Bristol declared in November 2018.
-Over 85 councils have declared since then, including Oxford, Brighton and Hove, London, Frome, Shropshire, Winchester and Dorset.
+By December 2019, over 260 councils across the country have declared (65% of the total number of primary and secondary councils), including around 40 in the South East.
 The ClimateEmergency.uk website provides an up to date picture of what’s happening, plus some excellent resources.

 Why local councils matter

 Action on climate change is needed at every level if we are to get on top of the climate crisis – from individual actions and changes in business practices to national policy and global agreements.
 Local councils – Parishes, Districts, Cities and Boroughs – all have a key role to play in this.
 Their policies and actions have a big effect on many aspects of the local economy and environment, not least in: